Stellarium/stellarium/BUILDING.md

 export PATH=~/Qt/5.12/clang_64/bin:$PATH
 ```

-#### MacOS on ARM without QtWebEngine
+#### MacOS without QtWebEngine

-On the new ARM-based Macs, there is no support for QtWebEngine.
-You must call cmake with the -DWITH_QTWEBENGINE=0 option in the next step.
-The result is shown in the system webbrowser.
+On the new ARM-based Macs, there is no support for QtWebEngine or it buggy (QtWebEngine in Qt 5.15.2).
+The CMake script will check installed `QtWebEngine` libraries and if then is not in system then Stellarium will build without QtWebEngine support.
+The result is shown in the system web browser.

 #### Windows